-Easy Instant Pot pressure cooker brownies that are fudgy ooey gooey and just amazing!
+Easy Instant Pot or Ninja Foodi pressure cooker brownies that are fudgy like flourless cake!
 The best chocolate pressure cooker dessert I’ve made so far!
-Add peanut butter too for a little slice of ultimate heaven.
+Add peanut butter for a little slice of ultimate heaven or make into brownie bites too.

 A great way to “bake” during the summertime when the last thing you want to do is turn on your oven!
 Brownies are my favorite dessert I think and I thought of making this after I made a brownie in a mug that was fantastic.